 Academy Ambassador Community Guidelines

-- If you mention that you are an Academy Ambassador in your Twitter bio, or elsewhere on social media, please make sure to also include language such as “The views expressed here are my own.” or "Views are my own.".
+- If you mention that you are an Academy Ambassador in your Twitter bio, or elsewhere on social media, please make sure to also include language such as “The views expressed here are my own” or "Views are my own".

 - Please limit your Academy Ambassador activities to social media.
-We’re excited to have you on board as an Ambassador for science literacy, but it’s important not to inadvertently create the perception that you are an Academy employee or official spokesperson.
+We’re excited to have you on board as a volunteer Ambassador for science literacy, but it’s important not to inadvertently create the perception that you are an Academy employee or official spokesperson.
 For that reason, we request that you limit your representation of yourself as an Academy Ambassador to your social media feeds.
-Please do not, for instance, list the Academy as your organizational affiliation at events, or represent yourself as an Academy spokesperson to members of the media.
+Please do not, for instance, list the Academy as your organizational affiliation at events or represent yourself as an Academy spokesperson to members of the media.

 Thank you and we look forward to building a stronger scientific community with you.